Bumblebee202111/doubean-public/README.md

 * \[Sortby\]Migrate Spinner to `singleSelection` `ChipGroup`
 * Allow another option of using Twitter-like date formatting
 * Widgets
-* Other modules, e.g., books, movies
+* More features of books & movies
 * \[GroupDetailFragment\] The problem that if the initial position is manually set, the last position won't be restored when the pager is being recreated is solved, but not in a way that is clean enough